How to Find and Engage New Customers

 Why Engagement is Critical

 It’s important to understand what the term “engagement” means within the context of customer acquisition and retention.
 For some business owners, customer engagement is often confused with messaging.
-However, if you think that an effective marketing and sales message is all that you need to do to engage your customers, then you’re eventually going to lose those clients to your competitors.
-Why?
-Because today’s customers demand something more than mere messaging.
+Today’s customers demand something more than mere messaging.
 They want to do businesses with companies that interact with them in a deeper and more meaningful way.

 - Promote your company’s real value to their lives.
 It doesn’t matter what you sell; you need to get past the product or service and focus on how it changes customers’ lives for the better.
-Too many companies try to attract and engage customers by talking about how much better their offerings are than the competition.
-The problem is that every company does that same line, and that means that the clients often don’t know which pitch to believe.
 You should design your engagement strategy to focus on valuable content that informs and inspires.
-Remember, if your advertisements and messaging strategies are valuable to potential customers, they’ll be more apt to view your products and services in a positive light too.
-In other words, convince them that your company wants to solve their problems, and they’ll be more willing to hear about your solutions.
+Convince your customers that your company wants to solve their problems, and they’ll be more willing to hear about your solutions.

 - Leverage technology like social media.
 It’s somewhat surprising that so many businesses have yet to figure out how to properly use social media to their advantage.
 Far too many still think of it as a time-waster or meaningless fad.
 In reality, social media is the new word-of-mouth venue for mass social interaction.
 If your company isn’t yet using Facebook, Twitter, YouTube, LinkedIn, and other platforms, then you’re missing a golden opportunity.

 - Create your community.
 Older generations remember a time when businesses thrived in an atmosphere of shared community.
-The rise of Big Box stores and the internet have helped to supplant that shared community environment of the past, but that doesn’t mean that you can’t create your own.
 Use your online presence to start a real and sustained dialogue with your customers.
 Use those social media sites, blog posts, and online forums to start a two-way conversation with your clients.